 Scientific support for the use of micronutrient-based mitochondrial support as a means of protecting cells from progressive oxidative damage is accumulating.
 Such therapies are intended to scavenge for toxic free radicals and aid critical enzyme reactions in performing their important functions.

-Studies have shown that patients suffering with chronic fatigue caused by mitochondrial dysfunction have improved with supplementation of mitochondrial nutrients and antioxidants, including acetyl-L carnitine, alpha-lipoic acid, and N-acetyl cysteine (NAC).
+Studies have shown that patients suffering with fatigue caused by mitochondrial dysfunction have improved with supplementation of mitochondrial nutrients and antioxidants, including acetyl-L carnitine, alpha-lipoic acid, and N-acetyl cysteine (NAC).
 This triad has been shown to reduce damage to mitochondrial membranes, restore mitochondrial energy production, protect cellular structures from oxidative damage, and decrease fatigue.

 The Key Triad